-Alcoholism is the most severe form of alcohol abuse and involves the inability to stop drinking because of physical and psychological dependence.
-Alcoholism is typically defined as mild, moderate, and severe, but it always becomes progressively worse regardless of what stage.
-An alcoholic does not remain at a particular stage of alcoholism.
+Intervention can help an alcoholic overcome the most severe form of alcohol abuse, which involves the inability to stop drinking due to physical and psychological dependence.
+Alcoholism is categorized as mild, moderate, or severe, but it always worsens over time, regardless of the stage.
+An alcoholic will not remain in one stage indefinitely.

 Overcoming alcoholism is not easy, and it requires extensive well-rounded treatment.
 One of the biggest struggles that alcoholics face is the constant feeling of emptiness and being alone.
 Alcohol no longer creates the same effects as did initially and puts the person into risky situations.
 Alcohol intervention helps an alcoholic overcome their problems by bringing family and friends together.
 Moreover, the treatment demonstrates that they are not alone, and there are others in recovery struggling with similar issues.